colinpaicemq/TLSWorkshop/documentation/workshopDocumentation.md

 ## Execution environment
 I created and used a directory ~/tmp/tls.

-I wexecuted the commands like
+I executed the commands like
 ```
 sh    ~/git/TLSWorkshop/files/s_client.sh

 ```
-and it stored the certificates etc in the current directory (~tmp/tls).
+and it stored the certificates etc in the current directory (~/tmp/tls).

 ## Create a self signed certificate